 This is the second in a series of articles sharing my thoughts about the entry of traditional finance into cryptocurrency markets.
-Follow me on Medium to catch each new post.
+See the full series on this page.

 Did you hear about Bakkt?